ipfs/specs/IPIP_PROCESS.md

 consideration at a monthly sync, to be announced at least a week ahead of time on the forum.
 6. After discussion, Spec Stewards will make call on whether to approve or reject the proposal.
 7. At this point approved proposals get assigned a number (encoded in the filename), and merged into the IPIP folder on `main` branch.
-Rejected proposals should be also merged to master, but in a subfolder called `/IPIP/rejected`.
+Potentially useful (but rejected for now) proposals should be also merged to `main`, but in a subfolder called `/IPIP/deferred`.
 Proposals rejected in intial triage will simply have the PR declined.
 8. IPIP author and two approving [Specs Stewards] are added to `CODEOWNERS` file to be automatically asked to review any future changes to files added or modified by the IPIP.